Linuxbrew/homebrew-extra/README.md

 ### Method 3

-Just like any other formula, you can install any Linuxbrew/extra formula _via_ its URL (in which case they will not be automatically updated with `brew update`):
+Just like any other formula, you can install any Linuxbrew/extra formula _via_ its URL:

 ```
 brew install https://raw.githubusercontent.com/Linuxbrew/homebrew-extra/master/Formula/<formula>.rb